ZSMDG/The-Joy-of-Sculpting/README.md

 How to center images was taken from https://www.w3schools.com/howto/howto_css_image_center.asp How to create gradients was taken from here https://blog.hubspot.com/website/change-background-color-html?hubs_content=blog.hubspot.com%2Fwebsite%2Fopacity-css&hubs_content-cta=here
 How to create the footer was taken from the Love Running project.
+Various other code snipets was taken from the Love Running project.
 The icons in the footer were taken from https://fontawesome.com

 ### Media